thegrimbee/horus/README.md

 Users will be able to click on each sentence on each level and the app will show the location of the sentence in the original tos.
 The purpose of this is to provide context of the sentence as sometimes the sentence may not make sense alone.
 This also covers the weakness of the AI model which is that it only takes sentence by sentence and thus may not be accurate when the context of the paragraph is needed.
 E.g. There might be a sentence "Continued use of the service signifies acceptance of the changed terms and services" which the model would mark as dangerous.
 However, there might be an extra following sentence of "We will notify you of the change in terms and services over a reasonable amount of time", making the term less dangerous.

 # Software Engineering Principles
 We use K.I.S.S as our main software engineering design pattern.
 This is because we want to focus mainly on making sure the app is light and fast, so we avoid unnecessarily advanced technologies.
-For example, we use CSV instead of a more advanced database like SQL and MongoDB since CSV is lighter and faster (since we only have one table).
+For example, we use CSV instead of a more advanced database like SQL and MongoDB since we found that CSV is much lighter and faster when there is only one table.

 ### Github
 1. Issues <br/>